ucd-cepb/textnet/vignettes/paper.md

 ## Introduction

-The *textNet* package allows a user to input one or more PDF documents and create complex directed, multiplex, and multimodal network graphs.
-This enables rich analysis of the relationships between verb attributes and tenses, entity types, structural motifs, and other network characteristics.
+The *textNet* package allows a user to input one or more PDF documents and create directed, multiplex, and multimodal network graphs.
+This enables analysis of the relationships between verb attributes and tenses, entity types, structural motifs, and other network characteristics.
 Entities mentioned within the input text become nodes, and the verbs connecting them in the sentences of the text become directed edges.
 [Zufall and Scott](https://onlinelibrary.wiley.com/doi/full/10.1111/psj.12556)